 What are Cultural Resources?

-Cultural resources can be defined as physical evidence or place of past human activity.
+Cultural resources can be defined as the physical evidence or a place of past human activity.
 Sites, objects, landscapes, structures can all be cultural resources.
 A cultural resource can also be a site, structure, landscape, object or natural feature of significance to a group of people traditionally associated with it.

 These resources provide the community with a tangible connection to its history and heritage.
 Federal, state, county, and City of Redmond regulations protect cultural resources and provide direction for their management.